Limes Britannicus: West

 Because there was no central government in the south at that time, the local commanders conceded to the Irish their conquest of the Welsh coast and the remoter regions of Cornwall and Devon.
 At this time, there were probably still large Romano-British settlements in Wales, such as Carmarthen and Caerwent.
 After the collapse of Roman administration in the early fifth century, the ancient tribal communities were revived and the West disintegrated rapidly into little, independent, constantly warring kingdoms.
-Only around the larger cities of Chester, Wroxeter, Gloucester and Caerlon was the Roman way of life are still maintained.
+Only around the larger cities of Chester, Wroxeter, Gloucester and Caerlon was the Roman way of life still maintained.

 Troops

 As resistance - at least in the south - largely subsided in the late 1st century, Britannia stood out among the other provinces for the next 300 years on account of its massive military presence.
 Until the middle of the 2nd century, 10-12% of the Roman army was stationed there (Exercitus Britannicus), although it only constituted 4% of the entire Empire.
 Legions, auxiliary cohorts and the fleet were commanded by the respective incumbent provincial governors.